 - Single-engine turboprop Caravan: 59 minutes

-The route Fortaleza – Jericoacoara is known for strong winds, so you might want to add an extra 5-8 minutes to your itinerary to guarantee a timely arrival.
-CJ4 jet clearly constitutes the fastest and the most Premium option available in the region.
+The Fortaleza – Jericoacoara route is known for strong winds, so you might want to add an extra 5-8 minutes to your itinerary to guarantee a timely arrival.
+The CJ4 jet clearly constitutes the fastest and the most Premium option available in the region.
 But before I present you with all available aircraft, let’s take a look at both airports.

 Departure: General Aviation Terminal in Fortaleza

 The General Aviation Terminal is located on the opposite side of the Commercial Terminal.
-You can get to the terminal in either of the two ways:
+You can get to the terminal in either of two ways:

 - Request a van transfer from the commercial terminal to the executive terminal.
 The service is subject to availability and has to be requested beforehand, especially during night flights or high season;

 - Take a private transfer to general aviation terminal (around 10 minutes).

 The legacy of the old commercial terminal is clearly visible and although the venue lacks fancy infrastructure, it can be considered secure and efficient.